Theezigner/exam-todo-app/README.md

 ## Overview

 This project is a single-page Todo application developed using React as part of the AltSchool Africa Frontend Engineering Second Semester Examination.
-It showcases the application of modern frontend development practices, with a focus on usability, accessibility, performance, and architectural clarity.
+It showcases the application of modern frontend development practices, with a focus on usability, accessibility, performance, architectural clarity, **and TypeScript-first correctness**.

-### Key Highlights:
+### Key Highlights
-- Built with React 19 functional components and hooks
+- Built with **React 19** functional components and hooks
+- **TypeScript (TSX/TS)** across the codebase (strict mode + type-only imports)
 - Route-level data handling with TanStack Router
 - Integrated with REST API endpoints using Axios
 - Optimistic UI updates for a seamless user experience